-The Sole TT8 Light Commercial Treadmill seems to be one of Sole Fitness’ more popular high-end models 2017.
+The Sole TT8 Light Commercial Treadmill seems to be one of Sole Fitness’ more popular high-end models (going into 2018).
 It’s also seems to be one of the best ones the company has ever come up with, so the popularity is pretty much well deserved.

 In this Sole TT8 reviews will look at the features, pros and cons of this treadmill.

 We will also be looking into what seems to be disappointing its users a bit.
 More on that towards the end.

 Update 4/10/18: Due to popular demand, the New TT8 is currently

 out of stock in stock, click here to check availability.

 An Overview of the Sole TT8 Treadmill Main Features